 We find tremendous meaning in bringing you into our circle and helping you recognize the importance you play in our shared connection.
-Within our circle, you will discover that although you come to us for help as our client, your presence and your essence brings something to us as well.
+Within our circle, you will discover that, although you come to us for help as our client, your presence and your essence brings something to us as well.

-Treatment at Galen Hope goes beyond just the clinical interventions.
-Our work with clients focuses on developing the whole person and reintegrating them with the people, things, and places that help them create a real life.
+Treatment at Galen Hope goes beyond just clinical interventions.
+Our work with clients focuses on developing the whole person and reintegrating them with the people, things, and places that help them to create a real life.

 As a program, we feel strongly that we have a responsibility—and, of course, a desire—to help our clients achieve the highest level of independence, recovery, and functionality they are capable of.
 By adhering to these pillars and engaging with clients in a clinical as well as a non-clinical setting, we seek to develop the well-being and dignity of the whole person.

+As a member of our community, we will help you find direction through giving, and through truly caring about others and about our environment.
 Galen Hope engages in social justice and social policy activities as a course of treatment.
 You may find yourself building a garden, working at a local soup kitchen, or advocating at the legislature, all as a part of your own personal journey to health and well-being.

 Dr. Wendy Oliver-Pyatt is board-certiﬁed in both Adult Psychiatry and Addiction Psychiatry with over 25 years of medical and clinical experience.
 She is known for her innovative, humane, and dignity-enhancing approach to medically and psychiatrically thorough care.
 She has developed a unique treatment approach that delves into the underlying issues that place a person at risk for mental health conditions, leading them to healing, health, and inner peace.
 A world-leading expert on treating eating disorders, she founded three residential treatment centers—Center for Hope of the Sierras, Oliver-Pyatt Centers, and Clementine—which have helped thousands of patients recover.